PelionIoT/pelion-device-utilities/README.md

     # the tar archive is now extracted to the current directory

 ### Uncompressed
-In case the DUT doesn't have ability to extract compressed tar archives, uncompressed version can be used:
+In case the DUT doesn't have ability to extract compressed tar archives, a larger uncompressed version can be used:

     make base64_uncompressed